 Internally, the data in a DRA is stored in a blocked fashion.
-When a DRA is created, the shape/size of a typical request, referred to as the request size, can be specified.
+When a DRA is created, a typical request shape/size can be specified.
 This is used to determine the shape of the basic layout block or "brick".
 The shape of the brick is chosen to match the specified access shape.
-The size of the brick is chosen as a compromise between two competing objectives: optimizing disk I/O bandwidth requires that the brick size be large enough to amortize the disk seek time; minimizing the wastage of disk I/O, due to the reading of additional data at the boundaries of DRA regions being read/written, requires a small brick size.
+The size of the brick is chosen as a compromise between two competing objectives: 1) optimize disk I/O bandwidth - this requires that the brick size be large enough to amortize the disk seek time and 2) minimize wastage of disk I/O since I/O is done in units of the basic block (brick), small bricks imply less wastage at the boundaries of the DRA regions being read/written.

-An application might have an access pattern that is very different from the organization of the disk-resident array.
-This can happen when an application uses the output of another program, or when different phases of the same program exhibit different access patterns.
-This can be handled by creating another copy of the disk resident array to match the new request size and transformed dimensions
+An application might have an access pattern that is very different from the organization of the DRA on disk.
+This can happen when an application uses the output of another program, or because different phases of the same program use different access patterns.
+This can be handled by creating another copy of the disk resident array to match the new request size and transformed dimensions.

-We have implemented a copy routine, referred to as NDRA\Copy, together with dimension permutation.
+We have implemented the copy routine, referred to as NDRA_Copy, together with dimension permutation.
 The routine takes as input the source and target DRA handles and the dimension permutation to be performed.
 Henceforth, the data in the DRA corresponding to the dimensions of blocking in the source and target arrays are referred to as the source and target blocks respectively.

-The disk array layout transformation problem we consider is a generalization of the out-of-core matrix transposition problem.
+The disk array layout transformation problem we consider here is a generalization of the out-of-core matrix transposition problem.
 Out-of-core matrix transposition has been widely studied in the literature.
 The algorithms perform out-of-core transposition by making passes through the entire array a number of times.
 During each pass through the array, each element of the source array is read once and each element of the target array is written once.
-Each pass consists of a series of steps in which a portion of data from the source array is brought into memory, permuted, and written to the target out-of-core array.
+Each pass consists of a series of steps in which a portion of data from the source array is brought into memory, permuted and written to the target out-ofcore array.
 Different steps in a pass operate on disjoint sets of data.
-The block transposition algorithm is a single-pass algorithm in which a 2-D tile of data is brought into memory, transposed, and written to disk.
-Since the different row segments of a 2-D tile are not contiguous on disk, this could be extremely inefficient unless the tile size is very large.
+The block transposition algorithm is a singlepass algorithm in which a 2-D tile of data is brought into memory, transposed and written to disk.
+Since the different row segments of a 2D tile are not contiguous on disk, this could be extremely inefficient unless the tile size is very large.
 Eklundh [8] proposed a multi-pass algorithm, in which the minimum unit of I/O is a row.
 The number of passes in the algorithm is proportional to the array dimensions.
 Kaushik et al. [11] reduced the number of read operations and increased the read block size compared to Eklundh's algorithm.
 Sun and Prasanna [23] proposed an algorithm that minimized the total number of I/O operations, while potentially increasing the total volume of I/O. Krishnamoorthy et al. [14] formulated these algorithms in a tensor product notation and derived a generic algorithm that attempts to minimizes the total execution time by taking into consideration the I/O characteristics of the system, and subsequently extended it to a multi-processor system, in which each processor has a local disk [13].